lorenzo/linkable/README.md

 per article done by such user, this query will actually return an Article record per each comment made.
 This is because Linkable will use a single query using joins.

+### version 1.1.1

+- Using inner joins for filtering queries
+- Bug fixes

 ### version 1.1:
 - Brought in improvements and test cases from Terr.
 However, THIS VERSION OF LINKABLE IS NOT DROP IN COMPATIBLE WITH Terr's VERSION!